-Course DescriptionSite designer software and its use in landscape design.
-Computer aided design (CAD) techniques needed to produce finished landscape designs, plant lists, and reports.
-Prerequisite: LAT 217.
+Course DescriptionExplores site designer software and its use in landscape design.
+Covers computer aided design (CAD) techniques needed to produce finished landscape designs, plant lists, and reports.
 Audit available.

 Intended Outcomes for the course

-- Increased understanding of the role of computers in Horticulture and Landscape Design
+- Apply an increased understanding of the role of computers in horticulture and landscape design.

-- Use of the computer to generate landscape plans, plant lists and reports
+- Use the computer to generate landscape plans, plant lists and reports.

-- Use of the internet as an information resource and design concept sharing platform
+- Use the internet as an information resource and design concept sharing platform.

-- Use of the computer and programs to perform needed repetitive tasks through layering
+- Use the computer and programs to perform needed repetitive tasks through layering.

-- Development of "landscape design presentation package" through the use of the computer
+- Develop "landscape design presentation packages" through the use of the computer.

 1.1 Why use the computer